 Sysinternals Autoruns Startup Information Utility

 Autoruns by Sysinternals is a free utility that can show you everything that is set to start with your computer.
 It’s similar to the Windows System Configuration Utility (msconfig) but shows much more information.
 This can come in very handy if you are trying to troubleshoot issues such as slow startup times with your computer, error messages that pop up at startup, strange programs that run on their own right after Windows starts or slow overall performance because of a program or programs using your computer’s resources.
 Autoruns is a free download and consists of an executable file so there is nothing to install.
-If you are running Windows Vista or Windows 7 you should run it as Administrator to avoid any permission issues.
-To run the utility as administrator simply right click the executable file and choose Run as Administrator.
-You may get a popup asking you if this is what you want to do so just click Ok if you do.
+In Windows 11 and 10, it is essential to run Autoruns with administrative privileges to see system-level startup items.
+To do this, right-click the autoruns64.exe file and select Run as Administrator.
+This ensures the tool can scan protected registry keys and system folders that are otherwise hidden from standard users.

 Autoruns can show you information such as the following: